teccles-halite/halite3-bot/README.md

 This README is a work in progress.

+Disclaimer: this code was written for a competition, where the incentives are very different from most other contexts.
+It should not be taken as an example of good code.

 ## Algorithm
 This will not be a complete description of the algorithm, but will have a summary of the important things (insofar as I know what they are). "x" and "y" are used to mean "a parameter", which may be different between map sizes and number of players in the game.
 I'll indicate some features which are peripheral and don't make much impact on the overall strength as (minor).